thacuber2a03/thacuber2a03.github.io/index.md

 I also have other stuff here:

 - [fantroll](/fantroll)
+- [fireworks](/fireworks), a small unofficial WASM-4 demo written in Rust.
 - [a JSON lexer written in Rust](/jsonlexer).

 this page is, of course, [open